 With many of our customers facing financial insecurities and as more precautions are taken to protect our communities, we are here to assure customers that your tap will flow with clean drinking water regardless of the unprecedented actions being implemented.

 Just turn to your tap for safe, reliable and plentiful water from Western.

 Learn more about Western’s water quality by visiting, wmwd.com/WaterQuality.

-Western takes steps to suspend water shutoffs and late payment penalties during pandemic
+Western has suspended water shutoffs and late payment penalties during the COVID-19 (Coronavirus) pandemic

 - Pay online at wmwd.com/BillPay

 - Place your payment in the drop box outside our office front entrance at 14205 Meridian Parkway, Riverside, CA 92518

 - Contact Western's Customer Service team at 951.571.7104 to schedule an in-person appointment

 With the health and safety of our staff and customers of the utmost importance, Western will limit potential exposure by closing its lobby to public access, effective Friday, March 20, 2020 until further notice.
 Customers can still conduct business online, by phone or via email.